I'm an amateur, but refer to your site often for ideas

 is the first to go during periods of detraining (aka: lay offs).

-Secondly by waiting so long, your muscles will cool down between
+Secondly, by waiting so long, your muscles will cool down

-sets.
-Typically you would begin and exercise by performing a
+between sets.
+Typically, you would begin an exercise by performing

 before your first workout set.
 The warm up preceding the workout

 set assists in several ways.
 (1) Reduces the chance of injury

 by warming the specific muscle groups and joints.
 (2) Allows